By Lindsay Goldenberg

 This might not be the most “relaxing” cruise you’ve ever taken, but what vacation with your toddler is?
-You can rest-assured, however, that with Mickey, Minnie, and Goofy on board, your Toddler will be thoroughly entertained (which means you might even get relax.)
+You can rest-assured, however, that with Mickey, Minnie, and Goofy on board, your toddler will be thoroughly entertained (which means you might even get to relax.)
 Discounted rates on 3, 4, and 7 night cruises to the Caribbean and the Bahamas are posted weekly, While the rates listed are “per person,” keep in mind children under 3 travel free, and there are kids rates for 3-12-year olds.

 Read these Tips for Family Cruises

 You’d be hard-pressed to find a cheaper place to spend the night than a camping ground (and if you did, you MIGHT not want to stay there).
 From Ontario to Hawaii, what better way to show your kids the wonders of nature than by staying smack, dab in the middle of it!

 Read about the Top 10 Camping Sites in North America